codingfanatic/react-tutorials/README.md

 >The size of each View component can be explicitly styled

 >Fixed dimensions are ideal for components set to render at the exact same size regardless of the size of the screen

+>Flex defines the height of a component.
+It is a ratio compared to other components on screen.

+>Removing the parent flex prevents the child components from rendering since it won't have any dimensions

+>Changing the parent height causes child components to render inside an area defined by the size of the parent